How to Localize Product Selection Based on Your Target Country’s Needs

-Lead generation, engagement, and demand all center around product localization, as marketing resources and assets with area relevance are better at persuading customers in those regions.
+Lead generation, engagement, and demand all centre around product localization, as marketing resources and assets with area relevance are better at persuading customers in those regions.

 Simply put, marketing efforts often fall flat if they don't resonate with regional audiences.
 In severe cases, they may even backfire.
 Product localization ensures that doesn’t happen to you.

-- How can engagement levels potentially increase when marketing materials are not localized to reflect the regional preferences and local culture in terms of style, colors, language, and flavor?
+- How can engagement levels potentially increase when marketing materials are not localised to reflect the regional preferences and local culture in terms of style, colours, language, and flavour?